 - express kindness by making something for others

-- feel involved in Eid celebrations in an age-appropriate way
+- feel involved in this celebration

 Best of all, it doesn’t need to be complicated.